 The house is in a great location with the main shopping streets and restaurants a 10 minute walk away.
-Close by is a beautiful church with a bronze statue of an anonymous swathed figure sleeping on a bench.
+Just around the corner is a beautiful old church with a wonderful bronze statue outside of an anonymous swathed figure sleeping on a bench.
 A nativity scene made from rusted metal is eye catching in its creative construction.

 We go to the local supermarket, passing a gaggle of tourist guides waiting under the trees in a small square; explaining to Prospero that we’ve only just arrived and have no idea what we’ll be doing or when.
 It’s a small area easily covered on foot and the laminated proffered card showing photos of more caves and car journeys isn’t an enticement… so we politely extricate ourselves, walk on passed an unexpected Peruvian cafe and find the supermarket on the lively Main Street.
 Fantastic supermarket, pretty much everything we’d need/want…made even better by the small band of local musicians wandering the aisles playing traditional songs on local instruments….so uplifting and unexpected that I dream of the day this could be introduced across supermarkets everywhere.
 Next time I’m in there I swear I’m starting a conga; airport staff aside, everyone in the Dominican Republic is quick to smile…I reckon they’d be well up for it.
 We stock up, walk past the painters selling their huge brightly coloured canvases and the guys selling bits of bark in wine, ‘Viagra’ apparently…and drop our shopping back at the house.
 We go back out (Prospero launches again) and eat pizza (selecting the ‘Mega’ size 12 slice) and are served by the lovely Joel whilst sitting outside watching local life on the main square.
 A girl walks by with obvious bottom implants, a new bride in 5 inch heels totters behind her photographer, a golden retriever tongue lolling happily, has his Santa hat adjusted by his owner, a group of men under a tree opposite erupt in to a huge argument over the board game (possibly draughts) that they’re playing…local guys sitting on the nearby bench quick to take sides.
 The argument goes on for a good 10 minutes, subsides then starts afresh when one of the bench guys leaps up making gestures to show that he’s keeping a close eye on one of the players.